hashgraph/hedera-nft-sdk/README.md

 ## Rarity score calculation

 Calculate the rarity for a local folder containing multiple JSON metadata files for an NFT collection.
-This package uses the trait normalization rarity scoring model because it's the most fair model for calculating rarity.
+This package uses the trait normalization rarity scoring model because it's the fairest model to calculate rarity.
-The model works by divinding the number one by the division of the number of NFTs with a specific trait value and the number of NFTs with the most common trait value for that trait.
+The model works by dividing the number one by the division of the number of NFTs with a specific trait value and the number of NFTs with the most common trait value for that trait.
 Here's the formula:

 ```
 1 / (# of NFTs with trait value / # of NFTs with most common trait value)